 “’Kay.”
 Kimber stood.
 “I’as try little.”

 Emma let her lead to the edge, and stepped in with her until the water hovered within an inch of the younger girl’s dress.
-Since Kimber hadn’t pulled a Tam and flung her clothes off, Emma figured she had no intention of getting much farther into the water than shin deep.
+Since Kimber hadn’t pulled a Tam and flung her clothes off, Emma figured she had no intention of going much farther into the water than shin deep.
 She stood quietly at her side, holding her hand.

 “Kimber, look.”
 Emma pointed up at a blue bird with a long shimmery green tail glinting like metal.